sbseltzer/jasperfy/README.md

 ## File Names/Locations

 The `src/game.c` file uses orx's bootstrap registration to add the base directory of this project as a default search path for config files.
-I prefer keeping versioned game content (such as config files) outside of the folder, but you're welcome to do otherwise.
+I prefer keeping versioned game content (such as config files) outside of the `bin` folder, but you're welcome to do otherwise.

 By default the built executable name is `Game.exe`, hence the `Game.ini` in the base directory of this project.

 You can move the `.ini` file to the `bin` directory and it will still work.
 At the time of writing this, if a matching `.ini` exists in both the base directory and next to the executable, the one next to the executable will be chosen.